 Climate change, whether driven by natural or human forcings, can lead to changes in the likelihood of the occurrence or strength of extreme weather and climate events such as extreme precipitation events or warm spells (see Chapter 3 of the IPCC Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (SREX); Seneviratne et al., 2012).
-An extreme weather event is one that is rare at a particular place and/or time of year.
+An extreme weather event is an event that is rare at a particular place and time of year.
 Definitions of 'rare' vary, but an extreme weather event would normally be as rare as or rarer than the 10th or 90th percentile of a probability density function estimated from observations (see also Glossary in Annex III and FAQ 2.2).
 By definition, the characteristics of what is called extreme weather may vary from place to place in an absolute sense.
 At present, single extreme events cannot generally be directly attributed to anthropogenic influence, although the change in likelihood for the event to occur has been determined for some events by accounting for observed changes in climate (see Section 10.6).
 When a pattern of extreme weather persists for some time, such as a season, it may be classified as an extreme climate event, especially if it yields an average or total that is itself extreme (e.g., drought or heavy rainfall over a season).
 For some climate extremes such as drought, floods and heat waves, several factors such as duration and intensity need to be combined to produce an extreme event (Seneviratne et al., 2012).

-The probability of occurrence of values of a climate or weather variable can be described by a probability density function (PDF) that for some variables (e.g., temperature) is shaped similar to a Gaussian curve.
+The probability of occurrence of values of a climate or weather variable can be described by a probability density function (PDF) that for some variables (e.g., temperature) is shaped similar to a 'Gaussian' curve.
 A PDF is a function that indicates the relative chances of occurrence of different outcomes of a variable.
 Simple statistical reasoning indicates that substantial changes in the frequency of extreme events (e.g., the maximum possible 24-hour rainfall at a specific location) can result from a relatively small shift in the distribution of a weather or climate variable.
 Figure 1.8a shows a schematic of such a PDF and illustrates the effect of a small shift in the mean of a variable on the frequency of extremes at either end of the distribution.
-An increase in the frequency of one extreme (e.g., the number of hot days) can be accompanied by
+An increase in the frequency of one extreme (e.g., the number of hot days) can be accompanied by a decline in the opposite extreme (in this case the number of cold days such as frost days).
+Changes in the variability, skewness or the shape of the distribution can complicate this simple picture (Figure 1.8b, c and d).